 Dogwood trees (Cornus species) benefit from a good pruning in March.
 Late winter to early spring is the perfect time to trim these beautiful trees before they start growing new leaves.

-You should prune dogwoods while they’re still dormant.
+Structural pruning can be done in late winter, but pruning right after flowering preserves blooms.
 This timing helps protect them from boring insects that might attack fresh cuts during warmer months.

 When pruning your dogwood, focus on removing dead or damaged branches first.
 Then shape the tree as needed, but don’t remove too much at once.